 |Unlimited free 4th night with no blackout dates when booking 4 consecutive nights at any hotel through Thankyou.com or Citi Prestige Concierge||Free 4th night can only be redeemed 2 times per calendar year as of September 2019 and booked at ThankYou.com or by calling 1-800-ThankYou|

 Major points upgrade.
-The Citi Prestige® Card has stepped up the points per dollar spent for travel, dining, cruises and hotels.
-For example, it now offers 5X points for air travel purchases, 3x for hotel and cruise purchases, and 1x for all other purchases.
+The Citi Prestige® Credit Card has stepped up the points per dollar spent for travel, dining, cruises and hotels.
+For example, it now offers Earn 5x points at restaurants and for air travel purchases, 3x for hotel and cruise purchases, and 1x for all other purchases.